yruellan/Physic_Spring/README.md

 You can change the coefficient of friction.

-You can add other object with `Obj_from_square`.
+You can create phisical object with `Obj_from_square`.
 You can add particule or spring with the `add` method of the physical object class.